mrakgr/The-Spiral-Language/readme.md

 LSTM trains better than a vanilla RNN.
 It has more feature than it.
 Its defining equation is definitely bigger.
 But from a different perspective, LSTM does not improve the generality of a standard RNN, but rather it restricts it.
 Batch norm, layer norm, activation functions, residual connections...all the significant improvements over the base network are in essence constraints.

-Dillated connections by restricting the amount of work the net can do increase its power and shorten the gradient path.
+Dilated connections by restricting the amount of work the net can do increase its power and shorten the gradient path.
 They should be the starting point for deep recurrent networks.

 Dilated connections will require the generic gemm and redoing the loop bodies in the library.